marwankau/cpit210-course-project/README.md

    - 8-bit binary subtractor
    - Controlled buffer
   #### Subtractor:
-   The circuit subtract two number from each other.
+   The circuit subtract two number A-B .
 There is two input “A” & “B”. the value in “B” is subtracted from the from the value in “A”.
 The output is controlled by a controlling buffer or what we call it “Enable”.
    #### How it works:
    1. we make 2nd compliment on “B”. which means converting 1 to 0 and vice versa.
   2. add 1 to B’ to become b’’.